Skip to content

 What are today’s changing skill requirements, then?

-The small and medium-sized business market needs to comprehend what digital transformation is and how to extract real advantages from it, even while corporate businesses have some level of digital maturity.
+The small and medium-sized business market needs to comprehend what digital transformation is and how to extract real advantages from it, even while corporate businesses have some level of digital skills and maturity.

 For instance, our course on managing vendor relationships differs from the competencies IT professionals required when they used to purchase and manage servers.
 To enable the right workload on the right platform at the right time, and at the right price, they are now discussing terms and agreements with several cloud providers.